Edwin L. Aguirre

 Caret, who took office July 1, said he was impressed with the ETIC’s amenities and is excited about the interaction that will take place between University professors, students and the business community once the center opens.

 The research and academic facility is on schedule for an August 2012 opening.
 The building’s exterior is just about completed, and workers are now busy setting up the interior labs.
-Watch live feed and time-lapse videos
+Watch live feed and time-lapse videos of the construction.

 The ETIC is just one of many construction projects at UMass Lowell, including the Health and Social Sciences Building on South Campus and the 550-car North Parking Garage.